EkaterinaBolotskaya/PyLith_custom_friction/README.md

 and a publication submitted to GJI: E. Bolotskaya, B.H.
 Hager, and J-P. Ampuero, "Effects of failure parameterization on pre- and co-seismic earthquake rupture"

-Please contact me if you use EQcycle_failure_laws for your research and would like a citation before the publication is out.
+Please contact me if you use these custom friction laws for your research and would like a citation before the publication is out.

 Release on Zenodo: